How to get Swim.com app on your Apple Watch

 After you end the workout, you should be able to see a workout summary.
 When this appears, scroll to the bottom of this and touch the blue "finished' button.

-How do I get my data to sync to Apple Health and Activity?
+How do I get my data to sync with Apple Health and Activity?

 After you start your workout, if you don't immediately start swimming with one of the four standard strokes (free, fly, breast, back), you will be in rest mode.
 You will also be in rest mode anytime you stop to rest at the wall between any lengths completed with those standard strokes.
 Rest mode is identified by the red text on the screen that says "resting" as opposed to the green "swimming".
-While in rest mode, turn the digital crown on the side of the watch (scrolling upward) until the drill mode menu appears.
-Here you can set the distance for your drill using the plus/minus buttons.
-When you've set the distance, scroll up to start the drill mode.
-When you are done with the drill, you can scroll up again to start a new drill interval, or scroll down to return to your main swim stroke mode.
+While in rest mode, force touch the screen to expose the drill/pace/end workout menu.

 How do I set the pace/send-off timer?

-What can I do if workouts are not transferring from my watch to Swim.com?
+What can I do if swims are not transferring from my Apple watch to Swim.com iOS app?

 The app isn't counting my distance correctly, why?

-If you are getting wildly inaccurate lap or distance results, try a different turn technique at the wall.
-Our app's algorithms require that you perform a flip or open turn at the wall (preferably using your watch hand to touch the wall).
-If you can't perform those types of turns, at minimum you will need to push off the wall with your feet and glide for a few yards before resuming your stroke.
-If your turn consists of swimming to the wall, touching it, turning, and immediately resuming your stroke, you will likely get incorrect lap counts because there is not enough of a difference in your motion pattern for the watch to interpret a turn happened - it looks like one giant, continuous length to the watch.
-The watch needs the rapid acceleration off the wall combined with the pause in arm motion by gliding through the water to understand that a turn happened.
+If you are experiencing the app undercounting your overall distance swam, this issue might be alleviated by trying a different turn technique at the wall.
+Our app's algorithms work best when you utilize a flip or open turn at the wall.
+If you can't perform those types of turns, at minimum you will need to push off the wall with your feet and streamline glide for a few yards before resuming your stroke.
+The algorithms can only identify that you performed a turn when there is enough of a recorded pause in your stroke cadence, and pushing off the walls changes your acceleration, which also aids the algorithms in identifying a turn.
+If your turn consists of swimming to the wall, touching it, turning around and immediately resuming your stroke, you will likely experience the app undercounting your distance because there is not enough of a pause in your stroke cadence for the watch to interpret a turn happened.
+In this case, the accelerometer data produced by your motion and processed by the algorithms appears as one giant, continuous length, which causes the undercounting of overall distance.

 Other factors that could produce inaccurate lap counts are: 1) switching stroke type mid-length 2) pausing for several seconds to let another swimmer pass you in the lane 3) low stroke rates on your length 4) not using drill mode for kickboard drills